 We designed a custom website with branded language, imagery, and all the details you need on the products.
 The page itself acted as our pop-up store, that you could only get to when it opened on Cyber-Monday.

-The Chili's Cyber Monday Pop Up Shop garnered 110m. potential impressions, 47K engagements, and got picked up by 19 unique media outlets including Food & Wine Magazine, Fast Company, Elite Daily, and Adage to name a few.
-373 items were sold that day actually making Chili's $6,000 on top of the earned media, awareness and positive sentiment we saw rise on that day.
+The Chili's Cyber Monday Pop Up Shop garnered 110 million potential impressions, 47K engagements, and got picked up by 19 unique media outlets including Food & Wine Magazine, Fast Company, Elite Daily, and Adage to name a few.
+Nearly 400 items were sold that day actually making Chili's $6,000 on top of the earned media, awareness and positive sentiment we saw rise on that day.

 Giving Our Fans a Chance to have the Most Ironic Halloween Costume by Leveraging an Iconic Meme.